 Food is important in children’s literature.
 In utopian stories there is never any concern about where the next meal is coming from — it just appears.
 See for example The Wind In The Willows or Winnie The Pooh.

 In this story, however, the abundant and delicious food is used to show how Tom is stifled.
-He lies in an ‘apparent utopia’ — safe from harm in the suburbs with people who care for him and his every need met — but for a boy who needs to spread his wings this is a prison.
+He lies in a ‘snail under the leaf setting’ — safe from harm in the suburbs with people who care for him and his every need met — but for a boy who needs to spread his wings this is a prison.

 Aunt Gwen’s cooking was the cause of Tom’s sleeplessness — that and lack of exercise.
 Tom had to stay indoors and do crossword puzzles and jigsaw puzzles, and never even answered the door when the milkman came, in case he gave the poor man measles.
 The only exercise he took was in the kitchen when he was helping his aunt to cook those large, rich meals — large and richer than Tom had ever known before.

 For a breakdown of the 3 main types of literary shadowing see here.

 Side shadowing lets the reader know how else the story might have panned out.
 One reason for using this is to offer alternative endings, to ask the reader to consider some sort of theme, like justice, or if the character made the right choice in the end.